Bridget

 Famous People Call Bridget

 There have been numerous famous Bridgets, starting with St. Brigid of Kildare, who lived in the 5th and 6th centuries.
 The pupil of St. Patrick is said to be buried in his grave with him.
-From there, the name spread to England and Scotland where a number of churches were founded under the St. Bride form of her name.
+From there, the name spread to England and Scotland where several churches were founded under the St. Bride form of her name.
+Other people with the name include:

 Useful Resources